Occupational Therapy vs Physical Therapy: What's the Difference?

 5. OTAs Have Opportunities for Specialization

-After you complete the 8 scheduled skills labs, 720 hours of fieldwork and pass the NBCOT Exam, you will have the opportunity to specialize in one of the six core practice areas of OT, including:
+After you complete the 12 scheduled skills labs, level I and II fieldwork, and pass the NBCOT Exam, you will be able to pursue opportunities in one of the core practice areas of OT, including:

 - Children and Youth